 It might try to recall your past interviews or similar situations.
 It’s trying to help you solve the problem by presenting previous examples for you to consider.

 But in this case, it can’t really solve the problem of ensuring your interview goes well.
-And by presenting examples of unsuccessful, nerve-wracking interviews could make you more worried.
+Presenting examples of unsuccessful, nerve-wracking interviews could even make you more worried.

-That can then lead to you asking broader questions like “why can’t I do well in interviews”.
-And so the worry train picks up steam.
+This can then lead you to ask broader questions like, ‘Why can’t I do well in interviews?’
+In turn, that can cause the worry train to pick up steam.

-In other situations, this ruminating can lead to questions like:
+In other situations, this kind of ruminating may lead to questions like:

 These types of emotional issues just don’t lend themselves to an analytically based ‘doing’ approach.